 SA Objectives Assessment Criteria 9 To reduce contributions to climate change, promote energy efficiency and increase the use of energy from sustainable sources.
 Will the plan/proposal increase emissions of greenhouse gases from waste activities?
 Will it reduce emissions of greenhouse gases?
 Will it encourage the use and/or production of renewable energy?
 Will it reduce waste-related car and lorry traffic and increase sustainable transport use?
 10 To protect and improve air quality, water quality and soils.
 Will the plan/proposal have an adverse impact on air quality?
 Will it reduce/increase road congestion?
 Will the plan/proposal have an adverse impact on surface or ground water quality?
 Will it improve existing water quality?
 Will the plan/proposal support the remediation of contaminated land?
 Will it have an adverse impact on soil quality?
-11 To manage waste sustainably, maximise North London's self-sufficiency in the management of waste, minimise the production of waste and increase re-use, recycling and recovery rates. ' ' ' ' 12 To ensure the efficient use of land and natural resources and the sustainable management of existing resources.
+11 To manage waste sustainably, maximise North London's self-sufficiency in the management of waste, minimise the production of waste and increase re-use, recycling and recovery rates.
+Will the plan/proposal minimise the production of waste?
+Will it promote sustainable waste management and encourage movement of waste up the Waste Hierarchy?
+12 To ensure the efficient use of land and natural resources and the sustainable management of existing resources.
 Will the plan/proposal make use of previous developed land or buildings?
 Will it increase demand for water?
 Will it incorporate/encourage measures to ensure water is used efficiently?
 13 To encourage sustainable economic growth, exploit the growth potential of business sectors and improve the competitiveness and productivity of the local waste industry.
 Will the plan/proposal encourage sustainable economic growth through provision of adequate waste management facilities?
 Will the plan/proposal diversify the economy in terms of the waste management sector?
 Will it enable new and innovative waste management technologies to be developed and utilised?
 Will it enable maximum value recovery from waste where possible?
 Will it promote waste minimisation?
-14 To reduce economic disparities, unemployment and deprivation.
-Will the plan/proposal support the creation of a broad range of jobs and employment opportunities?
+14 To reduce economic disparities, unemployment and deprivation. • Will the plan/proposal support the creation of a broad range of jobs and employment opportunities?